esamford/Duplicate_Image_Remover/README.md

     * The program shows where differences between the two images are, both by highlighting pixels that are not exactly the same (can be seen on the "Pixel Differences" tab) and by subtracting the images from each other (can be seen on the "Subtracted Differences" tab).
-    * Displays how similar the two images are in a percentage form.
+    * Displays how similar the two images are in a percentage form, which is calculated by subtracting the image pixel colors from each other.

 * Three different options to choose from when deciding how many images to check...
     * Two images: Choose two individual images and compare them.
 (Please note that since the user wants to compare